SebastiaanVanHassel/BSO-toolbox/code_sebastiaan/README_sebastiaan.md

 | GA1and2.cpp	              | GA	         | Linux	            |        x							|									|										|									|
 | Visualisation_GA.cpp	    | GA	         | Linux			        |                       |                 |          x				|									|

+#### Operating system
 Most of the files make use of a Linux operating system.
 These files are compiled on a server at the University.
 The two Neural Network files, which include the mlpack C++ library make use of a Windows operating system.
 The mlpack library is not installed on the server of the University and therefore, installed and used on the personal computer (Windows OS) of the author.

+#### External software
 Overview of external software:
 *	BSO-toolbox developed at Eindhoven University of Technology
-	-	See https://github.com/TUe-excellent-buildings/BSO-toolbox for documentation and installa-tion guide.
+	-	See https://github.com/TUe-excellent-buildings/BSO-toolbox for documentation and installation guide.
 	-	Version = v1.0.0
 *	Eigen C++ library for linear algebra.
 (Installed with the BSO-toolbox installation)
 	-	Version = v3.4.0